occisn/cl-minimal-examples/README.md

 ## Load system

-In Common Lisp REPL, use one of the following instructions:
+To load system from Common Lisp REPL, use one of the following instructions:
 ```
 ,load-system [cl-my-project]
 (asdf:load-system :cl-my-project)
 (ql:quickload :cl-my-project)
 ```

-It could be smarter to load tests system, which also force loading of main system:
+At the beginning of the work session, it could be smarter to load tests system, which also force loading of main system:
 ```
 ,load-system [cl-my-project-tests]
 (asdf:load-system :cl-my-project-tests)